-First we need a plan.
+First, we need a plan.
 Then we can deal with our time problems.
-I whip out my PM hat and build a calendar for the 5 weeks to launch and the 8 weeks of PR-blitz that follows.
-I slot in the SME and the client and I share a phone call and get him onboard with the schedule and plan.
+I whip out my PM hat and build a calendar for the 5 weeks to launch and the 8 weeks of PR blitz that follows.
+I slot in the SME and the client and I share a phone call and get him on board with the schedule and plan.
 I can hear the client relax just a bit.
-Before we hang up the phone I tell him, "That was great.
-And, I’m going to have a script for you to look at tomorrow, before you go on vacation."
-Yeah, that’s one more problem, I’ve got two days before the client if off grid for 5 days.
+Before we hang up the phone I tell him, “That was great.
+And, I’m going to have a script for you to look at tomorrow before you go on vacation.”
+Yeah, that’s one more problem, I’ve got two days before the client is off-grid for 5 days.
 WOOT.
 What’s a good PM worth anyway?
 Let’s do this.

 I put some questions and assumptions into the schedule about the PR timing and the Design/Dev work.
 I know we are going to hear some objections, but it’s my job to get the project done, not to be nice.
 We don’t have time for “nice.”

 Um, I’m glad the client is on vacation by the time I get this response.
-I’m schedule to start making daily content contributions starting Monday.
+I’m scheduled to start making daily content contributions starting Monday.
 This could be a problem.

 This is what I live for.
 Digging in, getting a plan, and adjusting everything as we move through the process of launching a site, program, or campaign.
 Just remember, there is never enough time.
 So… GET A PLAN for that as well.